The Critical Thinking Challenge is a team competition,

 80% of adults "strongly agree" that K-12 schools should teach critical thinking to students, according to a Gallup poll on American attitudes toward public education.
 While achievement in the classroom may depend on mastery of content in core subject areas such as math and reading, Gallup says it also "depends on more than knowledge of core content.
 Critical thinking , creativity, communication, and other soft skills, as well as student physical and social well-being, are also necessary for future success in higher education and in the workplace."
 (ProCon.org)

-- Regardless of the school grade, all participants will take the same test
+- Regardless of the school grade, all participants will answer the same questions

-- After the test, the Director or Franchisee will make one team consisting of 2 members based on the test results
+- After the test, the Center Director will make one team consisting of 2 members based on the results

 - One team per Eye Level Learning Center for the Regional Final Round